Live updates: Follow the latest news on US-Iran war

 The militias are suspected to have carried out a handful of unclaimed drone attacks during the war in June, but this time they have claimed responsibility for a series of attacks on US-linked targets in Iraq, including the US embassy in Baghdad; a logistics hub at Baghdad International Airport that is used by US military personnel; as well as the Harir Air Base, which houses American troops, and the US consulate in Erbil, capital of the Kurdistan Region.

-Residents in the Kurdistan region reported hearing at least two explosions on Saturday, one near Erbil’s international airport and another in the city of Dohuk.
+Earlier on Saturday, residents of the Kurdistan region reported hearing at least two explosions, one near Erbil’s international airport and another in the city of Duhok.
 There was no immediate statement from local authorities.

 In the south, a drone crashed inside the Majnoon oilfield in Basra province but did not explode and caused no casualties or material damage, the Iraqi Defence Ministry said.